-Once we had our fingerprint forms, our visa agent requested the background checks from the FBI and Colorado state police.
+Once we had our fingerprint forms, our visa agent requested the background checks from the FBI Identity History Summary Checks website.

 Step 3: Visa Specific Requirements

 You need to request a notarized diploma, transcript and the official university letter stating your documents are real.
-Then it needs to be apostilled at the federal level.
+Then it needs to get an apostille.

-If you’re applying for a dependent visa, you’ll need to get a certified copy of your marriage license and have it apostilled.
-Your children and other relatives will need to have apostilled birth certificates.
+If you’re applying for a dependent visa, you’ll need to get a certified copy of your marriage license and send it for the apostille.
+Your children and other relatives will need to have their birth certificates sent for the apostille.